gmtsciencedev/scitq/docs/index.md

     src/scitq/ansible     # The ansible recipes that enable to recruit, install and destroy workers docs                  # The MkDocs documentation source
-    templates             # Some templates to help install primarily the server service docker                # The source of Dockers for
+    templates             # Some templates to help install primarily the server service docker                # The source of scitq-worker and scitq-server dockers (only for testing purpose, do not use in production)